edison1105/drop-reactivity-transform/README.md

 # How it works?
-The `drop-reactivity-transform` tool converts the following ReactivityTransform APIs to reactivity APIs:
+The `drop-reactivity-transform` tool converts the following reactivity transform APIs to reactivity APIs:
 - `$ref` -> `ref`
 - `$computed` -> `computed`
 - `$shallowRef` -> `shallowRef`
 - `$customRef` -> `customRef`
 - `$toRef` -> `toRef`

-The [reactivity-transform](https://github.com/vuejs/core/tree/main/packages/reactivity-transform ) module has actually done the code to convert the above apis to the reactivity API internally.
-This tool takes that code and modifies it.
+The [reactivity-transform](https://github.com/vuejs/core/tree/main/packages/reactivity-transform) module has already implemented the code to internally convert the above APIs to the reactivity API.
+This tool leverages that code and makes necessary modifications to it.

 # Examples of transformation
 Here's some examples of the transformation: